Personal finances of professional American athletes: Baseball

 Hall of Fame pitcher Nolan Ryan has proven successful in business, though not at the level of Johnson or Jordan.
 After the end of his playing career in 1993, he was majority owner and chairman of a bank in his home town of Alvin, Texas before selling his interest in 2005.
 He also became part owner of two minor-league teams in his home state, the Corpus Christi Hooks and Round Rock Express.
 In 2010, he was the public face of, and a minority investor in, a group that bought the Texas Rangers, the team with which he finished his Major League Baseball playing career.
 He owned a controlling interest in the team until late 2013, when he sold his stake after differences with the majority partners of the Rangers.
 He is also a lifelong cattle rancher and the CEO of Nolan Ryan Beef, which supplies retail outlets and restaurants with grass-fed beef.

 Football

-Former Washington Redskins cornerback Eugene Profit parlayed his Yale economics education into a highly successful financial career.
-His company, Profit Investment Management, looks after $2 billion in assets.
+Former Washington Redskins cornerback Eugene Profit parlayed his Yale economics education into a successful financial career.
+His company, Profit Investment Management, has $2 billion in assets under management.

 Former Denver Broncos quarterback and Pro Football Hall of Fame member John Elway used his football earnings to launch a chain of automotive dealerships and steakhouses.